ashishagarwal2023/freegpt.js.org/README.md

  <h1>FreeGPT.js</h1>

  **This might be your best library you've seen, while searching for stable, working GPT libraries!**

 🤖 A powerful client-side JavaScript library for ChatGPT allowing you to use ChatGPT without any limits!

+> If you are looking for a template or example, go ahead and look the branch **react**.
+It uses Next.js with FreeGPT.js to make a simple, but working, great and free unlimited chat application.
 <br>

 > Give it a try!
 Go [here](https://freegpt.js.org) to test the FreeGPT.js out!
 It's free!